 In some way, all my current recipes had to be adapted except for these paleo chicken tenders thus I created this SIBO friendly stir fry recipe.

-As SIBO is a digestive problem that many people have, I realized that I needed to create recipes for SIBO as the SIBO diet can leave people feeling very restricted and not knowing what to eat without some initial go to SIBO recipes to get started with.
+As SIBO is a digestive problem that many people have, I realized that I needed to create recipes for SIBO.
+The SIBO diet can leave people feeling very restricted and not knowing what to eat without some initial go to SIBO recipes to get started.

-The goal of the SIBO diet is to reduce the high fiber and highly fermentable foods that are fuel for our gut bacteria as high fiber and fermentable foods become problematic for people who have an overgrowth of bacteria in the small intestine.
+The goal of the SIBO diet is to reduce the high fiber and highly fermentable foods that are fuel for our gut bacteria.
+High fiber and fermentable foods become problematic for people who have an overgrowth of bacteria in the small intestine.

 Part of a SIBO protocol is to implement a low fiber and low fermentable diet to starve bacteria of their fuel source to help reduce SIBO symptoms, while also addressing the various root causes of SIBO.

-The SIBO diet is intended to be used as a therapeutic diet for a period of time to help resolve SIBO but it is not a diet that I recommend for the long term as a wide variety of fiber from plant-based foods are required for a healthy microbiome in the colon.
+The SIBO diet is intended to be used as a therapeutic diet for some time to help resolve SIBO.
+But it is not a diet that I recommend for the long term as a wide variety of fiber from plant-based foods are required for a healthy microbiome in the colon.